cheqd/learn/overview/tokenomics/tokenomics-part-3.md

 | Issuing Verifiable Credential  | Off-ledger | Issuing Passport                       | \~1 per decade / 5 years | >5 million per year                                    |
 | Reading / Verifying Credential | Off-ledger | Reading / checking passport            | >30 checks per year\*    | >15 million per year (using figures above and to left) |

-_\*_ [_The average UK household takes \~3.9 holidays per year._ ](https://www.statista.com/statistics/480188/average-number-of-holidays-per-person-in-the-uk/)_Multiplying for both outbound and inbound flights (x2) and the touchpoints whilst travelling (x4: check-in, exit border, departures, entry border) equals 31.2 checks per year.
+The average UK household takes [~3.9 holidays per year](https://www.statista.com/statistics/480188/average-number-of-holidays-per-person-in-the-uk/).

+Multiplying for both outbound and inbound flights (x2) and the touchpoints whilst travelling (x4: check-in, exit border, departures, entry border) equals 31.2 checks per year.
 This ignores non-travel uses of passports, i.e. opening bank, insurance or telecomms accounts._

 Since credentials should not be written to the ledger, using passports as an example there is approximately a 1.5m factor between the DIDs written and the number of the credentials read / received.
 Monetising these fits the needs of the market most but also works best with the volumes.

 Now to the payment model themselves.

-## Payment models <a href="#b38f" id="b38f"></a>
+## Payment models

 Whilst there are numerous commercial models to come, we will focus on the two payment models which will help form the building blocks of these.
 These are: